lCarvas/notes/docs/governance/project/Governance Report.md

 Before beginning implementation, it's crucial to obtain top-level management commitment.
 ISO 31000 follows a top-down approach, with management taking the initiative and organizing the system from above.
 This step involves:

 - Educating leadership about ISO 31000 benefits
-- Preparing a business case for implementation
+- Preparing a business case for implementation1
 - Obtaining formal commitment from management
 - Allocating initial resources for implementation